Installation and activation

 HTTPS as configured with one of these URLs.

-Users will need to log in with their credentials as configured for the Neo4j database.
+Users need to log in with their credentials as configured for the Neo4j database.

 Bloom is supported on Chrome, Firefox and Edge web browsers.
 You may experience glitches or unexpected behaviour if using another web browser.